Chatatata/HippoWebService/README.md

 * [node.js] - evented I/O for the backend
 * [hapi.js] - fast node.js network app framework
 * [async] - asynchronous control-flow library

-Also if you use its SQL adapter,

-* [Sequelize.js] - SQL ORM for Node.js

 > As I do not believe that promise implementations (i.e. Promises/A+, kriskowal's Q, bluebird etc.) are mature enough to be played with, I chose to write the code with callbacks.